huawei-noah/SMARTS/CONTRIBUTING.md

 ## Pre-Push Checklist

+1. Make sure the pre-commit hooks are installed `pre-commit install`
-1. Do your best to see that your code compiles locally.
+2. Do your best to see that your code compiles locally.
-2. Do not push to `master`.
+3. Do not push to `master`.
 Instead make a branch and a [pull request](#Pull-Requests)

 ## Submission of a Pull Request